frankiearzu/DSMTools/DSM Tools Suite/readme.md

 ![image](https://github.com/user-attachments/assets/f6fb3f22-6e82-40eb-aae0-5004d5a67ec9)

 ## Forward Prog
 Forward Programming is a way to configure the Spektrum RX from your transmitter.
-The menu actually comes from the RX.
+Think of it as how a Web-Browser works; The menu actually comes from the RX.
 The TX only renders the menu on the TX display.
 The menus should look very close to how a Spektrum TX will show it.
 We are not intending to tech you how to do the Gyro AS3X/SAFE configuration here.. for that any Spektrum Forward Programming video will give you the idea.

 When you are editting a field that is to select a channel, you can also just move the switch/dial to select it.. thats why you want to get your switches done before.